 Attend to learn:

-- Developing and executing a CSR & sustainability strategy
+- Evolving and executing a CSR & sustainability strategy

 - Innovating with purpose to create and unlock new business value

 - Identifying & building effective partnerships for shared value